-To meet Leeds “contract-based underwriting” policy, borrowers must also meet the following lending criteria:
+To meet Leeds "contract-based underwriting" policy, borrowers must also:

-- applicants must have notched up at least 12 months of contracting history;
+- have notched up at least 12 months of contracting history;

-- they don’t like to see more than 6-weeks gaps between contracts (without good reason);
+- don't like to see more than 6-weeks gaps between contracts (without good reason);

-- they ask for auditable evidence of the last 12-months contract – including a copy of CV;
+- ask for auditable evidence of the last 12-months contract, including a copy of CV;

-Leeds BS is offering several mortgage products to its potential contractor customer base.
-The range includes offset versions of their 2-, 3- and 5-year fixed rate mortgages.
+Leeds BS is offering several mortgage products to contractors.
+The range includes offset versions of their 2-, 3- and 5-year fixed-rate mortgages.

 This type of product will suit contractors*, who often save up to cover times they're not working.
 It includes the following offset mortgage deals:

 - 2 year 3.19% fixed rate, up to a maximum LTV of 85%;

 - 5 year 3.89% fixed rate, up to a maximum LTV of 75%;